mattcalwu/Learning/FullstackOpen/part0/README.md

 #### Fonts and text

+Look at styles/style.css

+#### CSS: all about boxes

+CSS Layout is based on the box model:
+- `padding`: The space around the content
+- `border`: The solid line that is just outside the padding
+- `margin`: The space outside of the border

+There are other things related like:
+- `width`: of an element
+- `background-color`: the color behind an element's content and padding
+- `color`: the color of an element's content (usually text)
+- `text-shadow`: sets a drop shadow on the text inside an element
+- `display`: sets the display mode of an element

+#### Centering the image

+`<body>` is a block element.
+It takes up space on the page.
+The margin applied to a block element will be respected by other elements on the page.
+In contrast, images are inline elements.
+In order for auto margin to work, we must give it a block-level behavior using `display: block;`.

 ## 0.3 HTML forms

 Review the basics of HTML forms by reading Mozilla's tutorial, Your first form

+### Your first form

+#### What are web forms?

+Web forms are one of the main points of interaction between a user and a website or application.

 ## 0.4: New note diagram